 Session 3 : Working with Behaviours continued….

 In the third session, Ram reported that he had started feeling better in the past week.
-I asked him if he could see some observable changes in his behavior in all three situations.
+I asked him if he could see some observable changes in his behaviour in all three situations.
 Ram reported that 2 situations were good but he still had some anger towards his boss.

 I decided to do the empty chair technique with Ram, wherein I took Ram into a deeply relaxed state through a guided imagination process where I asked him to imagine his boss sitting right in front of him and asked him to vent out all his anger.
 I asked him to take his time and nod to me once he’s done.
 Ram nodded towards me, I asked Ram in the imaginary state to take his boss towards the exit of the room.